Top

 Filing a life insurance claim after a death abroad can be frustrating, especially when insurance companies delay processing or request excessive documentation.
 If your claim has been denied, delayed, or caught in administrative limbo, a life insurance attorney can intervene to ensure the insurance company acts in good faith and complies with the policy terms.

 Our firm has successfully handled thousands of life insurance claims involving foreign deaths.
-We have recovered policy benefits from insurers like Resolution Life, Banner Life, Midland National, and John Hancock—even in cases where the insurer initially refused to pay.
+We have recovered policy benefits from insurers like Resolution Life, Banner Life, Midland National, and John Hancock, even in cases where the insurer initially refused to pay.

 Contact Us for Help With Overseas Life Insurance Claims

 Whether your loved one passed away unexpectedly while traveling or resided overseas at the time of death, we can help you navigate the claims process.
 If the insurance company is refusing to pay, call us for a free consultation at 800-330-2274.
 Our legal team will evaluate your case and fight for the benefits you are owed.
+If you have a beneficiary dispute attorney in Colorado call us.

 FAQ: Life Insurance Claims for Deaths Abroad